kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 To give intuition for why this should be possible, observe that any weighting of $$k$$ items can be expressed as a set of $$k-1$$ scalars (up to an overall scaling factor), representing the pairwise _ratio_ of two adjacent items:

 $$
-[a = .1, b = .2, c = .3, d = .4] <=> [b = 2a, c = 1.5b, d = 1.33c]
+[.1, .2, .3, .4] \rightarrow [2, 3/2, 4/3]
 $$

 This generalizes to an arbitrary number of weights and suggests to us that we can _in principle_ construct $$k$$ weights with only $$k-1$$ human inputs.
-While this limit is not achievable in practice, we can attempt to approach it, reducing the data requirement to some multiple of the number of items, i.e. $$10k$$ by directing attention towards the subset pairs which are most competitive with each other.
+While this limit is not achievable in practice, we can attempt to approach it, reducing the data requirement to some multiple of the number of items, i.e. $$k \cdot 10$$ by directing attention towards the subset pairs which are most competitive with each other.

 > Note: the estimate of 10 votes per item is speculative and depends on the specific structure of the graph; real-world performance will need to be evaluated in future research.